 Workers Compensation Savings for Restoration Contractors

 1. Make sure you understand the job classifications you’re claiming on your worker’s comp policy.
 Workers who have high-risk jobs will require you to pay a higher rate for workers’ comp insurance than workers whose greatest risk is slipping on a wet spot in the bathroom.
-By clearly understanding the way your employees are classified and ensuring that no error has been made during the classification process (for example, listing a clerical employee in a field position), you can help reduce your workers’ comp insurance costs significantly.
-Also, make sure that your employees don’t step outside their job descriptions and perform tasks that are riskier than their typical duties.
+By clearly understanding how your employees are classified and ensuring that no error has been made during the classification process (for example, listing a clerical employee in a field position), you can help reduce your workers’ comp insurance costs significantly.
+Make sure that your employees don’t step outside their job descriptions and perform tasks that are riskier than their typical duties.
 An employee who is injured performing a non-routine task can hurt your workers’ compensation insurance rates.

 5. Streamline the claims process as much as possible for your employees.
 Employees who have difficulty reporting their claim or getting the medical care they need are employees who will be out of work longer, thus increasing your overall workers’ compensation insurance rates.
 Take care to ensure, too, that your employees know the difference between a minor injury that can be treated on the job or through a quick office visit and one that requires a workers’ comp claim.
 Your employees should also have easy access to information concerning what to do in the event of a workers’ comp claim.
-Put it in the employee handbook, list it online, and make it easy for your employees to contact you with any questions they have about the claims process.
+Please put it in the employee handbook, list it online, and make it easy for your employees to contact you with any questions about the claims process.